Frequently Asked Questions

 - At least 3 of the 5 members must be from the Chemistry department.

 KU employees are paid on a bi-monthly basis.
 More information about payroll and tax information can be found on the payroll website.

 Click on the button that says 'Calendar' to see the current year's pay schedule.
 There will be gaps in pay for GTA positions based on when you finish spring semester and start in summer.
 The last day of GTA appointments is always noted on this calendar for the academic year, and you should be able to figure out when your first summer pay check will arrive, based on the dates given and when classes start.
-The graduate academic advisor will also be sending emails about pay gaps as a reminder.
+The Graduate Program Coordinator will also be sending emails about pay gaps as a reminder.